-"because the documents in this case are, at the very most, inconclusive on this score, they cannot form the basis of divisibility."
+"[b]ecause the documents in this case are, at the very most, inconclusive on this score, they cannot form the basis of . . . divisibility."
 United States v.
 Ritchey, 840 F.3d 310, 321 (6th Cir.
-2016) (internal quotations omitted) (examining record of conviction documents that included (1) a charge identifying one location not listed in the statute, (2) a charge alleging breaking and entering into a "BARN/GARAGE," and (3) offense captions indicating "the term 'building' is a placeholder that encompasses a broad swath of locations").
+2016) (examining record of conviction documents that included (1) a charge identifying one location not listed in the statute, (2) a charge alleging breaking and entering into a "BARN/GARAGE," and (3) offense captions indicating "the term 'building' is a placeholder that encompasses a broad swath of locations") (quoting Mathis, 579 U.S. at 519).

 In Lopez-Marroquin v Garland, the Ninth Circuit found a statute indivisible because "[s]tate law sources and a 'peek' at the record [did] not satisfy 'Taylor's demand for certainty' when deciding if" an individual "was necessarily convicted of a generic offense."
 9 F.4th 1067, 1073 (9th Cir.
-2021), (quoting Mathis, 579 U.S. at 518-19).
-The court began by looking to the statutory text and determined that it gave "no clue on the question of divisibility," though the court ultimately agreed that the text in combination with the structure "tend[ed]" to support the petitioner's argument that the statute was indivisible.
+2021) (quoting Mathis, 579 U.S. at 518-19).
+The court found that statutory text gave "no clue on the question of divisibility," though the court ultimately agreed that the text in combination with the structure "tend[ed]" to support the noncitizen petitioner's argument that the statute was indivisible.
 Id. at 1072.
-The court next looked to the state case law and found it conflicting.
+The court found the state case law conflicting.
 See id. at 1072-73.
-Because the answer was "not clear" from the statute and the case law, the court took a "peek" at the record of conviction and found those documents "ambiguous at best" in that they simply restated the statutory language.
+Because the answer was "not clear," the court took a "peek" at the record of conviction and found those documents "ambiguous at best" in that they simply restated statutory language.
 Id. at 1073.
-Accordingly, the court found statute was indivisible.
+Accordingly, the court found the statute indivisible.